abhishek72340/MARK-8-KNow-Your-Emojis/README.md

 <h4>This app will Tell you about meaning of emojies

 This project is part of neog.camp.
-It is mark eight Emopedia.</h4>
+It is mark eight know you emojis.</h4>